 Check our post about where to store bags in New York City if you need to find a locker or somewhere else to keep your belongings.
 There are a few locations around Battery Park for just $6/item.

-Additional Security Check for Pedestal Access
+Additional Security Check at the Entrance to the Pedestal

 The following items will not be allowed inside the Statue of Liberty.